homanchou/xr/book/5-Scene-Systems-Snapshot.md

 ```
 The `scene.ts` contains typical Babylon.js getting started boilerplate to setup a canvas, engine, camera and scene.
-It also includes a shortcut to open the inspector if we need to do some debugging (notice we use async imports in order to keep the bundle size smaller by taking advantage of esbuild's code splitting feature).
+It also includes a shortcut hotkey combo to open the inspector if we need to do some debugging (notice we use async imports in order to keep the bundle size smaller by taking advantage of esbuild's code splitting feature).
 The scene is created in this file and then assigned to the `scene` key in the `config` object.
 It's important that any systems that need to make use of `config.scene` be evaluated after `config.scene` is available.

-#### Add room.ts
+#### Add systems.ts

-To tie everything together, we need to import each system in the correct order.
-Add this file `assets/js/room.ts` to load each system we've made so far.
+To tie all the systems together, we need to import each system in the correct order.
+Add this file `assets/js/systems.ts` to load each system we've made so far.

 ```typescript
 import "./systems/broker";
 import "./systems/scene";
 ```

+Whenever we add a new system, we'll need to update the system.ts file or the new system won't be reachable.

-Finally we need to tie all this new code back to our original entry point or it won't get bundled.
+Finally the system.ts file we just made must also be included in our entry point file or it also won't be reachable.

 ### Update app.ts